-Wake Technical Community College is approved to issue I-20 forms for all associate degree programs, including Associate in Science or Associate in Arts programs that prepare students to enter most four-year colleges and universities at the junior level to complete a bachelor's degree.
+Wake Tech is approved to issue I-20 forms for associate degree programs, including Associate in Science or Associate in Arts programs that prepare students to enter most four-year colleges and universities at the junior level to complete a bachelor's degree.

 Wake Tech also issues I-20 forms to study English as a Foreign Language (EFL), which prepares students who want English skills for future academic studies at Wake Tech or another college or university.
 A full-time academic preparation EFL program is offered on the Southern Wake Campus, with beginning to advanced levels of instruction in speaking/listening, reading, composition and grammar.

 The academic year at Wake Tech is divided into Fall and Spring semesters of 16 weeks each and a Summer term of 10 weeks.
 Please refer to the academic calendar for specific academic dates.